Microsoft/azure-docs.pt-pt/articles/cognitive-services/QnAMaker/Quickstarts/get-answer-from-knowledge-base-python.md

 [!code-python[Add a POST request to send question to knowledge base](~/samples-qnamaker-python/documentation-samples/quickstarts/get-answer/get-answer-3x.py?range=27-48 "Add a POST request to send question to knowledge base")]

-O `Authorization` valor do cabeçalho inclui a cadeia `EndpointKey`de caracteres.
+O valor do cabeçalho de `Authorization` inclui a cadeia de caracteres `EndpointKey`.

 ## <a name="run-the-program"></a>Execute o programa